J. Hans D. Jensen

-Johannes Hans Daniel Jensen ([ˈhans ˈjɛnzn̩]; 25 June 1907 – 11 February 1973) was a German nuclear physicist.
+Johannes Hans Daniel Jensen ([ˈhans ˈjɛnzn̩]; 25 June 1907 – 11 February 1973) was a German theoretical physicist.
 During World War II, he worked on the German nuclear energy project, known as the Uranium Club, where he contributed to the separation of uranium isotopes.
 After the war, Jensen was a professor at the University of Heidelberg.
 He was a visiting professor at the University of Wisconsin–Madison, the Institute for Advanced Study, University of California, Berkeley, Indiana University, and the California Institute of Technology.

-Jensen shared half of the 1963 Nobel Prize in Physics with Maria Goeppert-Mayer for their proposal of the nuclear shell model.
+Jensen was awarded the 1963 Nobel Prize in Physics along with Eugene Wigner and Maria Goeppert Mayer, sharing one half of the Prize with the latter "for their discoveries concerning nuclear shell structure".

-Education
+Biography

+Johannes Hans Daniel Jensen was born on 25 June 1907 in Hamburg, Germany.

-Jensen studied physics, mathematics, physical chemistry and philosophy at the Albert-Ludwigs-Universität Freiburg and University of Hamburg from 1926 to 1931, and received his doctorate at the latter in 1932 under Wilhelm Lenz.
-He completed his habilitation in 1936 at the University of Hamburg.
+From 1926 to 1931, Jensen studied physics, mathematics, physical chemistry, and philosophy at the Universities of Freiburg and Hamburg, receiving his doctorate from the latter in 1932 under Wilhelm Lenz.

-Career
+In 1932, Jensen became Scientific Assistant in the Institute for Theoretical Physics at the University of Hamburg, and completed his habilitation there in 1936.